 According to the Bureau of Labor Statistics Consumer Expenditure Surveys, the average family spends $3,000 on gas per year.
 If you were to put all of this on the Citi Costco card, that would be an extra $120 back in your pocket.

 If you are looking to commit to a cash back card, look at your expenses carefully.
 Pick a card that will net you the most cash back possible.

 Also, be sure to look at introductory offers.
 Many cash back credit cards will give you an offer like “Spend $1,000 in the first 90 days and earn $150 back in statement credit.”
 Many credit card fanatics will earn several of these in a year and use those savings in other places.
 My mom would churn through these regularly and earn up to $1,500 per year doing this.

 Another thing to keep in mind: Some credit cards mandate that you can only redeem cash back in increments, such as $25.
 So, if your cash back is $380, you will only be able to redeem for $375.
 That $5 left over will be waiting until you earn another $20.
 Keep this in mind when selecting a card if you are needing that cash back quickly.

 Be sure to account for any possible annual fees with these cards as well.
 If there is an annual fee, though, don’t scoff at it.
 Many times, these annual fees can be recouped quickly if you stay organized and use the card to its fullest potential.

-An example of this is the Blue Cash Preferred Card from American Express.
+An example of this is the Blue Cash Preferred® Card from American Express.
 It does have a $95 annual fee, but the earnings can be significant with the cash back categories.
-It offers 6% cash back on groceries, up to $6,000 and 3% back on gas.
-If you take the average family in the survey above, that family could earn a potential of $480 cash back just in groceries and gas.
+It offers 6% cash back at US supermarkets, up to $6,000 and 3% back on US gas.
+If you take the average family in the survey above, that family could earn a potential of $480 cash back just at the supermarket and on gass.
 If you subtract the $95 annual fee, you are looking at a net gain of $385.

 Points & Miles Credit Cards